yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 One of the most curious is, actually, whether a number is prime, and if not, what its prime factors are.
 That's called prime factorization and discussed later.

-We can improve our program using arithmetic.
+We can improve our program using knowledge of arithmetic.

 Definition (Divisibility):
 Let n, d, and k be integers with d != 0.
 We say that n is divisible by d (or d is a divisor of n) iff there exists k such that n = kd.